torgbuiedunyenyo/infinite-book/world_document.md

 They try, briefly, to continue.
 But Tan doesn't want to do the work.
 The relationship requires her to see Jay fully, to account for the power between them, to change how she moves through the world.
 She's not willing.
 It's easier to let him go.

 Jay returns to Oakland, to 2025, to his shop.
 The time has changed in his absence—it's not quite the place he left—but it's still recognizable.
 He's different now.
-He can sense time in ways he couldn't before.
 He understands things about the structure of the world that most people in his era don't know.

 He goes back to work.
 He sells clef to future tourists.
 He watches them come and go, knowing what he knows, carrying what he's learned.
 The dark thing is still growing at the edges.
 The exploitation continues.
 Nothing has been fixed.